 1. Note the hardware RAID configuration and EISA partition in your system.

-In this scenario, we have the following: - Five disks of 36 GB connected to Compaq Smart Array 5i RAID controller - First logical disk configured as RAID1 (36 GB) - Second logical disk configured as RAID5 (72 GB) - Compaq SmartStart 5.40 EISA partition on disk0 (first RAID volume)
+In this scenario, we have the following:

+- Five disks of 36 GB connected to Compaq Smart Array 5i RAID controller - First logical disk configured as RAID1 (36 GB) - Second logical disk configured as RAID5 (72 GB) - Compaq SmartStart 5.40 EISA partition on disk0 (first RAID volume)

 Note: The option does not recreate the hardware RAID volumes and does not restore the EISA partitions.
 You must manually recreate the hardware RAID configuration and EISA partitions during disaster recovery.

 2. Add the CD provided by the hardware vendor (the CD used to create RAID volumes and EISA partitions) to the disaster recovery kit for this client computer.

 In this scenario, it is the Compaq SmartStart CD.

 3. Save the extra hardware drivers you installed (by pressing F6) when you initially set up your Windows 2000 client computer.
-Add these disks to the disaster recovery kit for this client computer.
+4. Add these disks to the disaster recovery kit for this client computer.
 You must provide these drivers again during disaster recovery.

 In this example, save the Compaq 5i RAID adapter driver disk.

+Note: If you do not know the devices installed on the Windows client computer, look in Device Manager.
+If your system has failed, open the CardDesc.txt file on the machine specific disk to see a summary of the devices and drivers.

-4. Add the Windows client computer (Compaq ProLiant ML370) to the CA ARCserve Backup server and perform a full computer backup.
-5. Create a disaster recovery bootable CD using the Create Boot Kit Wizard.
-For more information, see the section Preparing for Disaster Using the Bootable CD Method in this guide.
-6. Create a machine specific disk.
-For more information, see the section Bootable CD Method in the Disaster Recovery on Windows 2000 chapter of this guide.
-7. Add the disaster recovery bootable CD and the machine specific disk to the disaster recovery kit for this system.
+5. Add the Windows client computer (Compaq ProLiant ML370) to the CA ARCserve Backup server and perform a full computer backup.
+6. Create a disaster recovery bootable CD using the Create Boot Kit Wizard.
+7. Create a machine specific disk.
+8. Add the disaster recovery bootable CD and the machine specific disk to the disaster recovery kit for this system.

+[Bootable CD Method](#) (see page 109)

+[Create CA Bootable Images for the Bootable CD Method](#) (see page 110)

+[Create Machine Specific Disks for the Bootable CD Method](#) (see page 111)